bmrolo/quickSSH/README.md

 # quickSSH
 - A command line tool that does no more than it needs to
-- quickSSH is CLI tool that enables faster SSH into an EC2 instance
+- quickSSH is a CLI tool that enables faster SSH into an EC2 instance

 ## Installation